Skip to content

 Reading from TOML

-While defining a Hamiltonian or other operators in code as above can be done, it is often preferable to define operators in a file and read it in.
-In XDiag, we use the TOML language to define input.
-The Hamiltonian of the \(N=8\) site Heisenberg chain we created above can be written in a TOML file as a list like this:
+While XDiag allows for defining a Hamiltonian or other operators in code, it is often preferable to define objects in advance in an input file.
+In XDiag, we use the TOML language to define basic objects in simple files.
+Among those, operators represented as an OpSum can be specified in a simple format.
+As an example, the Hamiltonian of the \(N=8\) site Heisenberg chain we created above can be defined in the following way.

 Interactions = [